ARTICLE SUMMARY

 -Beginner’s Guide for Future Lean Experts

-In order to organize their creative process and deliver more value to the audience, Pixar adopted the Kanban board—a visual Lean tool that allows you to manage activities through its whole process.
+In order to organize their creative process and deliver more value to the audience, Pixar adopted the Kanban board—a visual lean tool that allows users to manage activities through every step in every process.
 In the studio’s case, Kanban is used to develop the initial idea until it’s finally animated.
-For them, it’s a great way of predicting a process that is usually unpredictable.
+It’s a great way to predict processes that are usually unpredictable.

-This method enables everyone to keep track of the new release every step of the way.
-People know what their colleagues are doing and how their actions affect the process, which allows them to spot any kind of waste that might stand in their way.
+This method enables everyone to keep track of each new release, every step of the way.
+People know what their colleagues are doing, the phase they are in, and how their actions affect the process, which allows them to spot any kind of waste that might cause problems.

-Multidisciplinary teams work together in order to deliver the best they possibly can, so this process of cooperation improves team morale and creates a cycle of continuous creativity.
+Multidisciplinary teams work together in order to deliver the best work possible, so this process of cooperation improves team morale and creates a cycle of continuous creativity.

 Source: Pixar

-Another key Lean tool used by Pixar is the Andon System.
-This consists of the idea that anyone in the company can stop the production line at any time if waste, bottlenecks and obstacles are spotted.
+Another key lean tool Pixar employs is the Andon System.
+It’s the idea that anyone in the company can stop the production line at any time if waste, bottlenecks or obstacles are spotted.
 In Pixar’s case, if something that might hurt the animation’s value is detected, the creative process is temporarily suspended to undergo analysis.

 Everything Pixar does strives to bring joy to viewers.
-Their collaborative philosophy, their continuous creativity and their culture of candidness seek to get every obstacle out of the way in order to persistently provide the highest value for their customers.
-And they’ve never failed this mission.
+Their collaborative philosophy, their continuous creativity and their culture of candidness aim to remove every obstacle in order to consistently provide high value for their customers.
+They’ve never failed in this mission.

-Their success with this mindset is proof that every company, whatever the niche, can thrive with Lean philosophy.
-So how about getting your Lean transformation started today?
+Their success proves that any company, whatever the industry and niche, can thrive by employing the lean philosophy.
+Why don’t you start your lean transformation today?
 Gather your team, choose your processes and let’s get hands-on!